Morosco Theatre

 The Morosco Theatre was a Broadway theatre near Times Square in New York City from 1917 to 1982.
 It housed many notable productions and its demolition, along with four adjacent theaters, was controversial.

 History

 Located at 217 West 45th Street, the Morosco Theatre was designed by architect Herbert J. Krapp for the Shubert family, who constructed it for Oliver Morosco in gratitude for his helping them break the monopoly of the Theatrical Syndicate.
 It had approximately 955 seats.
-After an invitation-only preview performance on February 4, 1917, it opened to the public on February 5.
-The inaugural production was Canary Cottage, a musical with a book by Morosco and a score by Earl Carroll.
+After an invitation-only preview performance on February 4, 1917, it opened to the public the next day with a production of Canary Cottage, a musical with a book by Morosco and a score by Earl Carroll.